-Those in danger of failing need to use the Academic Learning Centre.
-As you can see from the timetable is quite generous.
+I would urge anyone having any problems with material that isn’t being addressed in the tutorials to use the Academic Learning Centre.
+As you can see the timetable is quite generous.
 You will get best results if you come to the helpers there with specific questions.

 Maple Online & Wolfram Alpha

 If you are subscribed to CIT MathsOnline you will have free access to the mathematical software package Maple: